Coding-Dojos-Eindhoven/2019-11-28-No-Ifs-Or-Buts/README.md

 - A submarine: 3 cells
 - A destroyer: 2 cells

-The winner of the game is the player who first finds all their opponent's ships.
+The winner of the game is the player who first finds and destroys all their opponent's ships.

 First both players set up their boards: they place their ships in such a way that the other player cannot see where.
 Ships can be oriented horizontally and